 Primary Education (Ages 3-6)

-Primary children begin their day at the Little Red School House at 8:30am with a 3 hour work cycle.
-During this time children engage in the structured environment as they feel compelled.
+In its maiden year, Primary children begin their day with the elementary students at 8:25 am with a 3 hour work cycle.
+During this time, children engage in the structured environment as they feel compelled.
 The older children have taken to helping the younger students become acclimated to their new surroundings!
 Two teachers are available to assist and direct the students if needed.
-Rain, snow or sunshine they are always outside as it provides an amazing opportunity to learn about their world through play, exploration and exercise.
+Rain, snow or sunshine: they are always outside as it provides an amazing opportunity to learn about their world through play, exploration and exercise.
 Half day children depart at 12pm and the Full Day children head off to have lunch and rest/nap time.

 What does a Montessori education mean?
 Here at AIS, our Montessori program focuses on fostering the potentialities present in every child: